 Whilst many of us enjoy the sun and hot weather, we should make sure we do it safely.
-We also need to remember that certain groups of people, including the elderly and vulnerable, are more at risk of the effects of heat, and for some it can become dangerous to their health.
+Certain groups of people, including the elderly and vulnerable, are more at risk of the effects of heat, and for some it can become dangerous to their health.

 We have some information and guidance here about the best way to stay safe whilst enjoying the weather.
 Please share the information with friends and family and with any elderly/vulnerable neighbours, particularly if they are on their own.